 Consider the tax consequences to Aladdin if he were to raze the hotel building on Property A and construct a warehouse on that property.
 Aladdin would add the costs incurred to raze the hotel building to the basis of the land on which the building stood.
 Aladdin would add the costs incurred to construct the warehouse to the basis of the warehouse.
-As a consequence, Aladdin would neither realize nor recognize either gain or loss on the hotel building demolition or on the warehouse construction.
-Presumably, the value of the warehouse would be greater than the value of the hotel and construct the warehouse.
+Aladdin would neither realize nor recognize either gain or loss on the hotel building demolition or on the warehouse construction.
+Presumably, the value of the warehouse would be greater than the value of the hotel, otherwise Aladdin would not have incurred the costs to raze the hotel and construct the warehouse.
 Even though the value of Aladdin's property would increase as a result of his changed circumstances, Aladdin would not realize or recognize gain as a result of the change.